 We didn’t expect anyone to take Gen Z’s attack on skinny jeans seriously, but (sigh) much to our dismay, they did.
 Sort of.
 According to Trask, you can keep your jeans skinny on the top if you add some flare at the bottom.
 She adds that a high waisted, flare jean is both elongating and figure flattering.
 These jeans update your look, plus they’re comfy enough to wear all day long.

 Another alternative to skinny jeans are baggier, jogger style jeans with a fitted ankle.
 If you decide to try this trend, Trask advises you pair them with something fitted on top.
 She says, “a bodysuit and a cropped cardigan or a great belt can help pull off this look.”
 Instead of skinny jeans and other styles that date you, check out our list of the season’s most flattering denim for more options.

 Getty Images, via bombas.com

 Remember when showing a little bit of sock was absolutely outlawed?
 No-show socks are no longer in style.
 Trask suggests treating your socks like an accessory.
 Flash a bit of color or go matching with a monochromatic look, but let your socks shine to look current.
 This eight-pack of Bombas socks is available in a variety of color combinations as well as fun and festive patterns.
-And by the way, incorporating socks into your look is one of the best fashion tricks to seriously up your fall wardrobe game.

 3. Swap shapeless sweaters for statement sleeves